Written by Forrest Moyer on September 15, 2017

 This series of posts highlights families descended from 18th-century Mennonite immigrants to eastern Pennsylvania, in connection with the MHC’s exhibit Opportunity & Conscience: Mennonite Immigration to Pennsylvania, on display through March 31, 2018.
 The stories reflect the enrichment brought to communities over centuries by the descendants of immigrants.

 Henry the immigrant

 The Mennonite Rosenberger family is descended from Henry Rosenberger who came to Pennsylvania with wife (name unknown) and sons Daniel and Benjamin in 1717.
-He settled, probably the following
+He settled, probably the following year, on